BePo65/mat-image-grid/README.md

 ### Extending

 `mat-image-grid` can be extended to use more fields from the data store in the displayed images.
-Details can be found in the mat-image-grid-demo project in the `extended-grid` page.
+Details can be found in the full-demo project in the `extended-grid` page.

 <p align="right">(<a href="#top">back to top</a>)</p>